Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

-\proofsubparagraph{$\calP$ fulfills~\propref{prop:two_paths}.} We shall argue that each part $P \in \calP$ fulfills~\propref{prop:two_paths} by showing this for the moment when $P$ is created in the construction sequence and maintaining~\propref{prop:two_paths} for $P$ whenever $P$ is augmented with a new vertex thereafter.
+\begin{subproof}[$\boldsymbol{\calP}$ fulfills~\propref{prop:two_paths}{}] We shall argue that each part $P \in \calP$ fulfills~\propref{prop:two_paths} by showing this for the moment when $P$ is created in the construction sequence and maintaining~\propref{prop:two_paths} for $P$ whenever $P$ is augmented with a new vertex thereafter.
 So fix a monotone vertex $u$ and consider the step in the construction sequence when the part $P = P(u)$ is created.
 As $P$ is created with just the single vertex $u$, property~\propref{prop:two_paths} holds vacuously immediately after its creation.
-And if $u = x$, then $P = P(u)$ will never be augmented with a new vertex and \propref{prop:two_paths} holds throughout.
-To show that~\propref{prop:two_paths} is maintained for $P = P(u)$ for $u \neq x$ with each step of the construction sequence, we maintain two directed paths $Q_1^+,Q_2^+$ associated to $P$ and containing all edges induced by $ P $ onto which a vertex can be stacked (see again \cref{fig:partition}).
-If $u = y$, we initialize $Q^+_1 := (v,u)$ with $v = x$ and $Q^+_2 := (w,u)$ with $w = x$.
+Moreover, if $u = x$, i.e., the tail of the base edge $ xy $, then $P = P(u)$ will never be augmented with a new vertex and \propref{prop:two_paths} holds throughout.
+To show that~\propref{prop:two_paths} is maintained for $P = P(u)$ for $u \neq x$ with each step of the construction sequence, we maintain two directed paths $Q_1^+,Q_2^+$ associated to $P$ and containing all edges of the subgraph induced by $ P $ onto which a vertex can be stacked (see again \cref{fig:partition,fig:partition_properties}).
+If $u = y$, we initialize both $Q^+_1 $ and $Q^+_2 $ with $ (x, y) $.
 If $u \neq x,y$ and the monotone vertex $u$ is stacked onto edge~$vw$, we initialize $Q_1^+ := (v,u)$ and $Q_2^+ := (w,u)$.
-In any case, we have a $u$-$v$-path $Q_1^+$ and a $u$-$w$-path $Q_2^+$, and in $G$ both paths are either consistently oriented towards $u$ or both consistently oriented away from $u$.
+In any case, we have a $u$-$v$-path $Q_1^+$ and a $u$-$w$-path $Q_2^+$ (taking $ v = w = x $ if $ u = y $), where in $G$ both paths are either consistently oriented towards $u$ or both consistently oriented away from $u$.
 It holds that the next vertex in the construction sequence with a parent in $P$ is stacked onto an edge of $Q_1^+$ or an edge of $Q_2^+$.
-Moreover, the subpaths $Q_1 := Q_1^+ - \{v\}$ and~$Q_2 := Q_2^+ - \{w\}$ are contained in~$G[v_P]$ and trivially fulfill~\propref{prop:two_paths} for $P = P(u)$.
+Moreover, the subpaths $Q_1 := Q_1^+ - \{v\}$ and~$Q_2 := Q_2^+ - \{w\}$ are contained in~$G[P]$ and trivially fulfill~\propref{prop:two_paths} for $P = P(u)$.